Our faculty are committed to on-going scholarship to advance the legal profession and enhance classroom teaching.

 Here is a highlight of Drake Law School faculty's recent achievements:

-Matthew Doré, Iowa Practice Series, Vol. 5 and 6: Business Organizations (2016-2017 ed., Thomson West, 2016).
+Matthew Doré, Iowa Practice Series, Vol. 5 and 6: Business Organizations (annual editions, Thomson West, 2018-2021).

 John Edwards, Karen Wallace & Melissa Weresh, Iowa Legal Research (2d ed., Carolina Academic Press, 2016).

-John Edwards, Basic Legal Research Workbook (co-author) (5th ed., Wolters Kluwer, 2016).
+John Edwards, Basic Legal Research Workbook (5th ed., Wolters Kluwer, 2016) (co-author).

-John Edwards, Basic Legal Research Workbook (co-author) (Rev. 4th ed., Wolters Kluwer, 2015).
+John Edwards, Basic Legal Research Workbook (Rev. 4th ed., Wolters Kluwer, 2015) (co-author).

 Mark Kende, Comparative Constitutional Law: South African Cases and Materials in a Global Context (Carolina Academic Press, 2015).

 Karen Wallace & Melissa Weresh, Legal Research Supplement: Exercises on Lexis Advance (4th eBook ed., Lexis/Nexis, 2015).

 Jeremy Kidd, Social Media, Securities Markets, and the Phenomenon of Expressive Trading, 25 Lewis & CLark L. Rev. 1223 (2021), (with John Anderson and George Mocsary.)

 Jennifer Zwagerman, Agriculture & Data Privacy: I Want A Hipaa(Potamus) For Christmas . . .
 Maybe, 8 Tex.
 A&M L. Rev. 685 (2021).